Looking for a movie recommendation? Check out my list of the best movies of 2011 that you should watch.

 The movie is an adaptation of Stieg Larsson’s novel and brings us in moody to Sweden where the Journalist Mikael Blomkvist and Lisbeth Salander, a young computer hacker, are searching for a woman who has been missing for forty years.
 As usual David Fincher doesn’t disappoint – it is a story well-told, with both suspense and emotion.

 The movie tells the story of two scientists who fall in love during an epidemic.
 Sounds like a cliché, however the screenplay offers much more.
 It is an engaging, romantic story showing the true beauty of life.
 The movie stars Ewan McGregor and Eva Green who have great chemistry.

 This is the movie that put the Iranian Director Asghar Farhadi on the international cinematic map by winning him Best Foreign Language Film of the Year.
 It is a very human story, told within a political and social context.
 It is full of drama and tension but at the same time very genuine and original.

-It is a documentary by the director Kim Ki-Duk looking back at his film career.
+It is a documentary by the director Kim Ki-Duk who is looking back at his film career.
 To be honest, it is not as strong as his other movies, but it is a must if you are a fan.
 It is a mix of artistic scenes, self-reflection, banality and philosophy.
 It is both full of meaning and meaningless.

 Danis Tanovic is one of the most interesting Balkan directors and this movie makes no exception.
 The story touches some political and social issues but at the end it is just a human story of dreams and hopes.
 It is warm, funny, beautiful, yet deep on so many levels.